SreeDivyaKeerthiPS/Price-Predictions-in-Ride-Hailing-Services-based-on-Weather-Conditions/README.md

 #### Selecting Modeling Techniques

-For this dataset we are using Gradient Boosted Tree, Random Forest and Convolutional Neural Network.
+For this dataset we are using Random Forest Regression modeling.

 ### Evaluation